Lockes Hill

 Make sure to follow the blue blazes which denote the Quarry Trail.
 Both trails (Quarry Trail and Lakeview Trail) are populated with interpretive signs with information on the history of the area.
 A perfect hike for children.

-An old quarry site is left over from the past leaving behind a man made watering hole, perfect for different kinds of animals and reptiles.
+An old quarry site is left over from the past leaving behind this vernal pool, which is perfect for different kinds of animals and reptiles.

 Pileated Woodpeckers.